 On 27 August 2016 a Guidance document was published by the European Commission on the scope of application and the core obligations of Regulation (EU) 511/2014.
 This Guidance document deals with the scope of Regulation (EU) 511/2014 (when does it affect you?), the obligations of users (what do you have to do?), events triggering due diligence declarations (when do you have to make a due diligence declaration?), and selected sector-specific issues (focusing on health and on food and agriculture).

-With respect to the scope of Regulation (EU) 511/2014, the guidance document contains information on the geographic scope (applicable to genetic resources from provider countries which have ratified the Nagoya Protocol and established applicable access measures; applicable to utilisation within the EU territory), the temporal scope (applicable to genetic resources which were accessed as of 12 October 2014), the material scope (applicable to the utilisation of genetic resources and of traditional knowledge associated with genetic resources), and the personal scope (applicable to all users of genetic resources falling within the scope of the Regulation).
+With respect to the scope of Regulation (EU) 511/2014, the guidance document contains information on the geographic scope (applicable to genetic resources from provider countries that are Parties to the Nagoya Protocol and established applicable access measures; applicable to utilisation within the EU territory), the temporal scope (applicable to genetic resources which were accessed as of 12 October 2014), the material scope (applicable to the utilisation of genetic resources and of traditional knowledge associated with genetic resources), and the personal scope (applicable to all users of genetic resources falling within the scope of the Regulation).